happyhorseshoe/Heroic_Age/README.md

 >>
 <br>

-Full data for the Carnegie Medal can be viewed in medal.xlsx Full data for the population growth of all counties in California can be viewed in CAPOP.xlsx All project work is found in hero.ipynb
+Full data for the Carnegie Medal can be viewed in medal.xlsx<br>
+Full data for the population growth of all counties in California can be viewed in CAPOP.xlsx<br>
+All project work is found in hero.ipynb<br>
-See DATA_DICTIONARY.md for terminology explanations
+See DATA_DICTIONARY.md for terminology explanations<br>

 ### Relevant Packages:
 Jupyter Notebook (my project is an .ipynb file) <br>